alkesh26/blog/content/posts/leetcode-path-sum.md

 description: LeetCode - return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum using C++, Golang, and Javascript.
 date: 2022-09-03
 hashtags: ["leetcode", "geeksforgeeks", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum, c++, golang, javascript, geeksforgeeks."
+categories: "return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum, c++, golang, javascript, geeksforgeeks."
 ---

 ## Problem statement